 Break Through the Barriers of Traditional Cytogenetics with GPM

 Less Time.
-Less Resources.
+More Insights.
 One Assay.

 Our proprietary library preparation method, combined with standard short-read sequencing, is used to map and measure the spatial relationship between any two loci across the full complement of chromosomes in a cell.
 Advanced computational tools extract this sequential information to detect genetic variation and characterize all major types of chromosomal abnormalities.